-If you suffered damages because of the severe weather event and flooding in North Carolina, we want you to know that we're here for you.
+If you suffered damages or disruption due to the recent tropical storm, we want you to know that we're here for you.
 Whether you need information about how to start a claim or more time to pay a bill, we can help.